zorguiala/DomDom/PROJECT_OVERVIEW.md

   - Production reports with export to PDF/Excel
   - Improved documentation and API docs
   - e2e and unit tests for all features

+## Inventory to Stock Module Refactoring

+The current inventory management system is being refactored into a more streamlined "Stock" module to better align with the business workflow of food production companies.
+This refactoring aims to:

+1. **Simplify the Data Model**: Focus on stock as the central entity used to create products, with products going back into stock.

+2. **Enhance Financial Metrics**: Add key metrics tracking for stock value, most profitable items, top-selling items, and low stock alerts.

+3. **Streamline Stock Management Workflows**: Simplify stock-in and stock-out processes, inventory counts, and reconciliation.

+4. **Improve Analytics**: Provide better visibility into stock performance, valuation, and movement patterns.

+The refactored Stock module will retain essential functionality like stock management and periodic inventory checks while removing unnecessary complexity.
+The backend services and frontend components will be updated to reflect this new structure and naming convention.

+### Key Components of the Stock Module:

+- **Stock Management**: Tracking of raw materials and finished products
+- **Stock Transactions**: Recording stock movements (purchases, production inputs/outputs, sales)
+- **Stock Valuation**: Financial tracking of total stock value
+- **Stock Analytics**: Identifying most profitable items and top sellers
+- **Stock Counts**: Simplified periodic inventory verification process
+- **Low Stock Monitoring**: Alerts for items that need replenishment